 According to OER Commons, "Open educational resources (OER) are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.
-OER include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.
-Open educational resources give educators the ability to adapt instructional resources to the individual needs of their students, to ensure that resources are up-to-date, and to ensure that cost is not a barrier to accessing high-quality standards-aligned resources."
+An OER gives you the five rights below:

 The repositories below host numerous open textbooks in several disciplines.
-Search for an open textbook, or ask the librarian Juliana Magro for help.
+Search for an open textbook, or ask a librarian for help.

 If something is available online, does it mean that it is an OER?

 No!
 Remember that the key characteristic of OER is that you have the right to retain, reuse, revise, remix, or redistribute (5 Rs described above).
 If you found something online, make sure that it has an open license statement (usually Creative Commons).
 This is the only way that you will know if the material is, in fact, an OER.

 What kind of learning materials are regarded as OER?

 "OER could be any type of educational resources (including textbooks, curriculum maps, course materials, video clips, multimedia applications, images, podcasts, and any other materials that have been designed for use in teaching and learning) that are openly licensed." (source)

 Are OER really free?